wasp-lang/web/docs/tutorials/getting-started.md

-import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'
+import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem' import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Requirements

+### Node.js

-You need to have Node.js installed and it needs to be at least **12.18.0**.
+**You need to have Node.js installed and it needs to be at least version 12.18.0.**

 We recommend using [nvm](https://github.com/nvm-sh/nvm) for managing your Node.js installation version(s).

+:::info
 <details>
   <summary style={{cursor: 'pointer', 'text-decoration': 'underline'}}>
     Quick guide on installing/using nvm